MasterChef Canada: Format

-On MasterChef Canada, amateur, self-taught non-professional home cooks are given the opportunity to compete in a series of gruelling individual culinary cook-off challenges to win a trophy, a $100,000 CAD cash prize, and the title of MasterChef Canada.
-Each season generally begins with a larger group of finalists invited to compete in an initial challenge or series of challenges in order to win a white apron and a spot in the primary stages of the competition.
-Alvin Leung, Claudio Aprile, and Michael Bonancini have served as the series' judges for the first seven seasons of the series.
+On MasterChef Canada, amateur, self-taught non-professional home cooks are given the opportunity to compete individually in a series of gruelling individual culinary cook-off challenges to win a trophy, a $100,000 CAD cash prize money, and the title of MasterChef Canada to realize their culinary dreams.
+Each season generally begins with a larger group of applicants invited to Toronto compete in an initial challenge or series of challenges in order to win a coveted white apron and a spot in the primary stages of the competition.
+Alvin Leung, Claudio Aprile, and Michael Bonancini served as the series' judges for the first seven seasons of the series.
+Craig Wong, Hugh Acheson, and Mary Berg have been serving as judges since season 8.

-In the first two seasons of MasterChef Canada, fifty hopeful applicants were given the opportunity to prepare and present their audition signature dish to judges, where a "yes" vote (concerning whether a contestant's dish is worthy of the judges' approval) from at least two of the three judges was required in order to win the coveted white apron.
+In the first two seasons of MasterChef Canada, fifty hopeful applicants were given the opportunity to prepare and present their audition signature dish to judges Leung, Aprile and Bonacini, where a "yes" vote (concerning whether a contestant's dish is worthy of the judges' approval) from at least two of the three judges was required in order to win the coveted white apron.
 Those who were successful were then presented with an additional challenge to determine which contestants deserved a spot in the Top 16; over a third of the apron-winners were eliminated at that stage.
-The third season featured a unique spin on the original auditioning format, in that three "yes" votes were required to win an apron, while three "no" votes eliminated a hopeful home cook, and a second chance battle between those with one or two "yes" votes was then held to determine the remaining competitors who would advance to a Top 14.
-Seasons four, five and six simplified the audition process by facing slightly smaller groups of contestants (eighteen to twenty-four finalists) with more specific, concentrated challenges with only twelve aprons up for grabs.
+The third season featured a unique spin on the original auditioning format, in that three unanimous thumbs-up "yes" votes were required from all three judges unanimously to win an apron, while three "no" votes eliminated a hopeful applicant, and a second chance battle between those with either one or two "yes" votes was then held to determine the remaining competitors who would advance to the Top 14.
+Seasons four, five, six, eight, and nine streamlined the audition process by facing smaller groups of contestants (fifteen to twenty-four applicants) with more specific, qualifying cook-off challenge rounds with only twelve aprons up for grabs.

-With exceptions to the rule, the primary phase of the competition on MasterChef Canada involved a two consecutive challenge per episode format cycle, in which two consecutive challenges were held in an episode; the former challenge would grant immunity and/or advantage(s) to one or more competitors, and the latter challenge would result in at least one competitors being permanently eliminated from the competition.
+With exceptions to the rule, the primary phase of the competition on MasterChef Canada involved a two consecutive cook-off challenge per episode format cycle, in which two consecutive challenges were held in an episode; the former challenge would grant immunity and/or advantage(s) to one or more competitors, and the latter challenge would result in at least one competitors being permanently eliminated from the competition.
 This cycle of challenges would be repeated until a small number of home cooks remain, usually three or four, in which each season holds a unique series of semifinalist challenges before a final two (or three) competitors are named.
 The main two-episode cycle's challenges generally consist of: